zuozhenggh/learning-library/analytics-library/redbull-map/build-geojson/build-geojson.md

 ## Introduction

-In this exercise, you will generate a “Line String” GeoJSON file using an external tool and see how easy it is to leverage it to build map layers in OAC.
-There are many ways to generate GeoJSON code and
-<https://geojson.io/> is just one open-source option.
+In this exercise, you will generate GeoJSON code and see how easy it is create map layers in OAC with it.
+There are many ways to generate GeoJSON code and https://geojson.io/ is just one open-source option.

 _Estimated time:_ 30 minutes